Thebelovedcookie/get_next_line/README.md

 It was time to start working on this function, which would be essential for my future projects.

 In this project, I learned how to deal with linked list, that was really hard to understand the concept, but once i got it, it was much more easier than use array.
+Of course, i had A LOT of leaks due to Malloc function.
+It tooks me several weeks to understand how to use Valgrind properly, how to find leaks, and fix them.
 I also learned few things about file descriptors, but that was only the beginning of my discovery.
-I could never have imagined what was coming next.
+I could never have imagined what was coming next about them (files descriptors).